-You also take a required experiential learning course that gives you practice in solving real-world business problems and emphasizes innovative leader capabilities.
-The list of experiential programs ranges from applied innovation projects with major firms to global consulting opportunities.
+You also take a required applied innovation course that gives you practice in solving real-world business problems and emphasizes innovative leader capabilities.
+The list of experiential programs ranges from corporate innovation projects with major firms to global consulting opportunities.

 A series of electives give you the option of studying various aspects of innovative leadership in greater depth, including cutting-edge courses such as Open Innovation and Managing the New Product Development Process.